dzangolab/vue-locale-switcher/README.md

 }
 ```
 #### Events:
-`localeChanged`: Whenever the `locale` changes, this event is fired with the new value of locale as a parameter.
+`afterLocaleChanged`: Whenever the `locale` changed, this event is fired with the new value of locale as a parameter.
+`beforeLocaleChange`: Whenever the `locale` changes, this event is fired. it will be useful if dev wants to add extra behaviour just before locale changes.

 #### Props:
 `locale`: Initial state of the `locale`.